meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 ## a.
 Self-signed Certificates

-We currently still do not have any certificates or self-signing mechanism.
+We can create certificates locally, but it is currently not automated.

 ## b.
 Login Authentication Mechanism